Skip to footer content

 green arrow pointer

-What Is the Traditional Microsoft Excel Approach for Excel Array Operations?
+What Is the Traditional Microsoft Office Interop Approach?

 Microsoft Office Interop relies on COM automation to connect with an Excel application instance.
-To set this up in Visual Studio, you must navigate to the Project Menu, select "Add Reference," and perform a query for the Microsoft Excel Object Library under the COM tab.
+To set this up in Visual Studio, navigate to the Project menu, select "Add Reference," and search for the Microsoft Excel Object Library under the COM tab.
+A local Excel installation must exist on every machine that runs the code.

 Imports Microsoft.Office.Interop.Excel